Advanced Slurm

 Creating A Conda Environment from a .yml File

-Let’s inspect an environment file called jupyter.yml before creating the environment defined there.
+Let’s inspect the environment file called jupyter.yml before creating the environment defined there.

 cat jupyter.yml